francescotum/SQL_Project_Data_Job_Analysis/README.md

 | GCP         | 59           | 155811     |
 | Snowflake   | 72           | 152687     |
 | PyTorch     | 115          | 152603     |
+*Most optimal skills for Data Scientists in 2023*

+These results say that:

+**1.High Salaries in Programming and Data Tools**

+ Skills in programming languages (C, Go) and data visualization tools (Qlik) command some of the highest average salaries, each exceeding $164,000, indicating their significant value in the data science job market.
+**2. Cloud and Big Data Expertise**

+ Tools and platforms such as Airflow, BigQuery, GCP, and Snowflake are in demand, reflecting the importance of cloud computing and big data management in modern data science roles.

+**3. Machine Learning and Data Visualization**

+ Skills in PyTorch and Looker highlight the need for machine learning expertise and data visualization capabilities, crucial for deriving insights and building predictive models.

 # What I learned
+This project made me improve my SQL skills while at the same time helping me in getting info about jobs in the Data Science world.

+- I got more comfortable with complex queries using CTEs and sub-queries.
+- I managed to apply correctly the aggregation functions and GROUP BY statements.

 # Conclusions
+The analysis made emerge several key aspects regarding the job market for Data Scientists, particularly:

+### Insights
+**1. Exceptional Salaries for Senior Data Scientist Roles**

+Senior and specialized positions, such as Staff Data Scientist/Quant Researcher and Business Analytics roles, command exceptionally high salaries, with figures reaching up to $550,000.
+This highlights the premium placed on advanced expertise and experience in the data science field.

+**2. High Value on Leadership in Data Science**

+Leadership roles, including Head of Data Science and Director-level positions, offer substantial compensation, with salaries ranging from $313,000 to $351,500.
+This underscores the importance of strategic direction and leadership within data science teams.

+**3. Widespread Industry Demand**

+High-paying data science jobs span across various sectors, including financial services, retail, and technology.
+This demonstrates the extensive demand for data science expertise across different industries, showcasing the versatility and critical importance of data science skills.

+**4. Key Skills for Top-Paying Jobs**

+Python and SQL are essential skills for top-paying data science jobs.
+Additionally, proficiency in deep learning libraries is increasingly sought after, reflecting the growing emphasis on advanced machine learning techniques.

+**5. Optimal Skills Balancing Demand and Remuneration**

+Skills in programming languages (C, Go), data visualization tools (Qlik), cloud platforms (Airflow, BigQuery, GCP, Snowflake), and machine learning frameworks (PyTorch) are highly valued.
+These skills offer a balance between high demand and competitive salaries, indicating their critical role in the data science job market.

+### Closing Thoughts
+To conclude, now I am more aware about the required competences I should develop in order to advance in my Data Science career.
+These findings helped my in understanding what I should prioritize and moreover they confirmed the fact that this journey is all about continuous learning: this is a fast-paced sector and you need to adapt in order to get the best opportunities.